keu/docs/software/upgrade-astronomer.md

 :::tip

-If you do not specify a patch version above, the script will automatically pull the latest Astronomer Software patch available in the [Astronomer Helm Chart](https://github.com/astronomer/astronomer/releases).
+If you do not specify a patch version above, the script will automatically pull the latest Astronomer Software patch available in the [Astronomer Helm chart](https://github.com/astronomer/astronomer/releases).
 If you set `ASTRO_VERSION=0.26` for example, Astronomer v0.26.5 will be installed if it is the latest v0.26 patch available.

 :::

-## Step 8: Confirm That the Installation Was Successful
+## Step 8: Confirm that the installation was successful

 If the upgrade was successful, you should be able to: